Last Updated on 01.12.2022

 The main reason to trim candle wicks is so you get a longer burn time and less soot.
 A wick that is too long can’t draw wax up to the end and so the wick itself begins to burn rather than the fuel.

 This produces soot and a less clear flame.
 If you want a cleaner jar after you finish burning your candle, make sure you keep your wick trimmed to 1/8 of an inch.
+We recommend reading our guide on how to clean candle jars.

 Now, it’s time for our supplies.
 For the first set of instructions, you will need the following: